 If you’ve decided to give up drugs or alcohol, then a rehab treatment program is often the best choice for beating addiction.
+But there are different detox methods: inpatient vs outpatient being primary among them.

-But you have a choice: inpatient vs outpatient.
 Which one is better suited for your situation?
 We explain the details of both so you can make the best decision.

 Inpatient rehab is the ideal way to recover and detox from addiction.
 When you go to inpatient rehab, you’ll live in a specialized rehabilitation center and spend all of your time there.
 There’ll also be experienced medical professionals who understand what you’re going through and how to handle it.